Your NSSF deduction

 - Middle-income: Enhanced periodic pension and lump sum options.

-- High-income: KSh 200,000 salary at 0.7% burden yields 300% pension value increase.
+- High-income: KSh 200,000 salary is capped at KSh 6,480 (about 3.2% of pay) and yields a large pension value increase.

 - Long-term: 25-year contributions project solid returns per NSSF reports.